lcatlett/drutiny/docs/Develop/Audit/Parameters.md

 # Parameters
 Parameters allow you to delcare inputs that a policy can provide to your audit class.
-These inputs are typically was to instruct data gathering.
+These inputs are typically to instruct data gathering.
 For example:

 - A query string for gathering data from queriable locations (e.g. APIs, Databases, etc)
 - Limits and other flags to conduct the audit behaviour.